IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 Brian Hanrahan

+{{< fig src="weneedyou.jpg" align="center" class="max-w-xs" >}}

 ## 2021-2022 PTA Officers Needed

 Several PTA officers are at the end of their term limits and we need leaders to help guide the way.
 Both the current president and vice-president will still have children at Island View next year, and will happily help you throughout the year.

 Leading our PTA as president or vice president has little to do with spreadsheets, event planning, or writing checks.
 It has everything to do with your compassion.
 You can make the time commitment as little/much as you wish.
 Many hands make light work!
 A presidency can be filled by multiple people.
 You and a co-president can determine and divide jobs any way you like.

 Next year’s board is helmed by a committed treasurer, a veteran secretary, and a membership chair who also maintains our amazing social media presence.
 They won’t let you fail.